 “So what is CBD, anyway?”

-It’s a question we're asked every day.
-Even though hemp and CBD have been legalized... there is still plenty of misinformation, misunderstanding, and just plain confusion out there.
+It’s a question we're asked everyday.
+While we work incredibly hard to spread the word and educate on the benefits of CBD, there is still plenty of misinformation, misunderstanding, and just plain confusion out there.
 Let’s clear that up, shall we?

-CBD is short for cannabidiol, and it is one of many naturally occurring cannabinoid compounds found in the hemp plant.
+CBD is short for cannabidiol, and it is one of many naturally occurring cannabinoid compounds found in hemp plants.

-Cannabinoids function in the body via the endocannabinoid system.
-This system interacts with tons of important cells and systems throughout the body including - the brain, organs, connective tissues, glands, and immune cells.
+Cannabinoids work in the body via the endocannabinoid system (called the ECS for short).
+The ECS plays a critical role in every major organ, from the brain, to connective tissues, to glands, and immune cells.

-In each area, the endocannabinoid system performs different tasks, but the goal is always to maintain homeostasis.
+The endocannabinoid system performs different tasks in different parts of the body, but the goal is always to maintain homeostasis.

 Like humans - dogs, cats, and other mammals also have an endocannabinoid system.
 Adding CBD to their routine helps support your pet's ability to maintain homeostasis.